What are skin pores?

 Are there any office treatments that can help with large skin pores?

-Micro-needling with radiofrequency performed in dermatologist's office s can also help boost collagen and tighten the skin oil glands openings.
-When we increase collagen production, skin becomes denser, and pores get squished in, so they appear smaller.
+Micro-needling with radiofrequency performed in dermatologists' offices can help boost collagen and tighten the skin oil glands openings.
+When collagen production increases, skin becomes denser, and pores appear smaller.

 To find the right acne treatments for your unique skin, take the free skin assessment by clicking here.